G0246/mipad-liuqin-rooting/README.md

 ## Rooting the device
 > [!IMPORTANT]
-> **PLEASE** make sure the firmware you downloaded is the correct device model, making this mistake can brick it!
+> **PLEASE** make sure the firmware you downloaded is correct for your device model, making this mistake can brick it!

 1. Download the official fastboot ROM you want to use from [xiaomirom](https://xiaomirom.com/en/) or other simillar firmware websites.
 2. Extract it twice until you see the contents.